uc-cdis/gen3.org/content/_index.md

     link: https://www.braincommons.org/
 g3Intro:
   title: Introduction to Gen3
   detail: Gen3 is an open source software with Apache 2.0 or similar licenses, colocating compute and storage in a data commons.
-It is agnostic to the data type and the storage location, needing, minimally, a data model, data, a secure landing page for the portal, and research goals.
+It is agnostic to the data type and the storage location, requiring  minimally, a data model, data, a secure landing page for the portal, and research goals.
   fig: figs/productkv.svg
   button:
     caption: Technical Overview